jonnio/launchdarkly-homework/README.md

 ### Extra Credit: Integrations
-I setup an integration between `LaunchDarkly` and my `GCP` account via `pub/sub` to store the events for future analytics and reporting.
+I created an integration between `LaunchDarkly` and my `GCP` account via `pub/sub` to store the events for future analytics and reporting. (screenshot pending enablement of integrations)